 The Hearing Date

 You can expect to have a hearing date for your Uncontested Divorce within 4 weeks of filing the papers.
-In an Uncontested Divorce, the divorce hearing is done in chambers without the attendance of the parties or lawyers.
+In an Uncontested Divorce, the divorce hearing is done in chambers without the parties or lawyers’ attendance.
 This means that no members of the public are allowed to watch the hearing.

 How Quick is an Uncontested Divorce?

-If you and your spouse are able to agree to the above issues, you will be able to obtain an Interim Judgment (conditional divorce) within 1 month of filing the papers.
+If you and your spouse can agree to the above issues, at PKWA Law, we usually obtain an Interim Judgment (conditional divorce) within 1 month of filing the papers.